Backstabbed in the Mirror

 Hi, Ghost.

-After my last post about my mentally ill neighbors and their wild treatment of me, as well as my totally off-the-charts insane physical and mental reactions to their insanity, I had a profound realization about myself this evening.
+After my last litany about my mentally ill neighbors and their wild treatment of me, as well as my totally off-the-charts weird physical and mental reactions to their insanity, I had a profound realization about myself this evening.

 I am not trustworthy.

 Faith in other people, and other people’s faith in me, is one of my core values.
 To be trusted by someone else is a pure and precious gift.
-For myself, I trust hesitantly, but also wholeheartedly, when I believe someone is in my corner.
+For myself, I tend to trust wholeheartedly when I believe someone is in my corner.

-My trust in others has been shaky lately, because of a weird loss of a dear friend last summer that coincided with the loss of my cat The loss of the friend had almost everything to do with that profoundly life-changing event.
+My trust in others has been uncharacteristically shaky lately, because of a weird loss of a dear friend last summer that coincided with the loss of my cat.
+The loss of the friend, oddly, was partly due to the loss of the cat.
 But the trust has been re-affirmed by mutual friends who continue to do the important things with me: trust me with their physical and mental health by working out with me and telling me the things that bother and hurt them.
 They also trust me to do the penultimate friend thing: help them move.
 And they trust me with the ULTIMATE THING: to babysit their pets, which I love.

 I also recognize that my trust in others has a lot to do with my confidence in myself.
-But the thing is, I don’t trust myself, and this is the key to, the key, to…well, everything.
+But the thing is, I don’t trust myself, and this is the key to…well, everything.

 I fundamentally expect myself to fail.
 I rarely keep promises to myself.
 I chastise myself for the most minor indiscretions, misdemeanors, perceived failures, and for things like tripping over a rug.
 I am a HARDASS and an ASSHOLE to myself.